 “If the point of life is the same as the point of a story, the point of life is character transformation.
 If I got any comfort as I set out on my first story, it was that in nearly every story, the protagonist is transformed.

 He’s a jerk at the beginning and nice at the end, or a coward at the beginning and brave at the end.
 If the character doesn’t change, the story hasn’t happened yet.
-And if story is derived from real life, if story is just condensed version of life then life itself may be designed to change us so that we evolve from one kind of person to another. ” – A Million Miles in a Thousand Years
+And if the story is derived from real life, if the story is just condensed version of life then life itself may be designed to change us so that we evolve from one kind of person to another. ” – A Million Miles in a Thousand Years.

-“Sometimes when I watch my dog, I think about how good life can be, if we only lose ourselves in our stories.
+“Sometimes when I watch my dog, I think about how good life can be if we only lose ourselves in our stories.
 Lucy doesn’t read self-help books about how to be a dog; she just IS a dog.
 All she wants to do is chase ducks and sticks and do other things that make both her and me happy.